 Who is supporting you?

-If you know who that is, spend more time investing in your healthy relationships.
+If you know who makes you feel supported, spend more time investing in those healthy relationships.
 If you don’t know who these people are, take some time to think about the kind of emotional and mental support you need, then seek that support out.

 I know that I need these powerful relationships to keep my business, family, body, and mind together.
 We all do.